 The East Midlands is a fantastic place to train in urology and benefits from a varied experience across some of the UK’s leading facilities.

 Geographically we are positioned beneath the Peak District and Derbyshire Dales, affording ample opportunities to get out and enjoy the countryside, or pursue outdoor sports such as cycling, white water kayaking and climbing which many of our trainees take advantage of.
 We are within easy commuting distance of both London (1hr 20m) and Birmingham (1hr), whilst enjoying easy access to the rest of the UK and the North.

 Average house prices here are around 60% lower than in London and, generally, most trainees can commute to all the training hospitals from one location, so you are usually able to buy a house (and stay there!); this is an advantage if you have a family, since there is no disruption of schools etc.

-You can enjoy a range of local historical attractions including the Richard III Visitor’s Centre in Leicester, Lincoln Cathedral (featured in many films, including Harry Potter, and pictured above), Wollaton Hall and Deer Park in Nottingham (featured The Batman Movie), Nottingham Castle, Sherwood Forest, the oldest oak tree in the UK, and even Isaac Newton's house.
+You can enjoy a range of local historical attractions including the Richard III Visitor’s Centre, Lincoln Cathedral (featured in many films, including Harry Potter, and pictured above), Wollaton Hall and Deer Park in Nottingham (featured The Batman Movie), Nottingham Castle, Sherwood Forest, the oldest oak tree in the UK, and Isaac Newton's house.